slcs-jsc/mptrac/README.md

     emacs Makefile
     make

-The binaries will be linked statically, i.e., they can be copied and run on other machines.
-Sometimes this causes problems, in particular in combination with MPI.
+The binaries will be linked statically, i.e., they can be copied to other machines.
+Sometimes static compilations causes problems, in particular in combination with MPI.
 In this case remove the '-static' flag from the CFLAGS in the Makefile and compile again.

 By default we use rather strict compiler warnings.
 All warning messages will be turned into errors and no binaries will be